How Much Weight Should I Lose Per Week for Sustainable Weight Loss?

 If you’ve ever tried to lose significant weight, you know it can be stressful.

 This is because you are pitting your conscious mind (prefrontal cortex) against your body’s survival instincts (amygdala).
-When it comes to a fight between the two, your survival instincts will always win to keep you alive!
+When it comes to a fight, your survival instincts will always win to keep you alive!

 A little bit of stress can be beneficial (i.e., hormesis or eustress).
 While your body likes consistency and routine, complete stagnation and monotony prompt weakness and atrophy.
 Hence, a little stress is good!
 However, too much stress beyond the point of adaptation and recovery (i.e., distress) is not good and forces our survival instincts to take evasive action.